The Bamboo Paradox:

 But please note, with regard to example (a) above, the two qualifiers in italic typeface: ‘often’, and ‘so many’.
 This means that is it not the case that all British institutions can always be resilient enough to survive in all situations.
 And similarly, you should not expect to always be resilient enough to survive in all the situations that the world may impose upon you.
 Sometimes you have to beat a sensible retreat!
 But Ping Fu does not understand these qualifiers, as she implies that we humans have the ability to bounce back “even in the most difficult circumstances”, without exception.
 But exceptions have to be acknowledged.
 What Ping Fu should have said is this: “…we humans (often) have the ability to bounce back, even in (so many of) the most difficult circumstances”.
 Remember the exceptions.
 Remember Shami!
 Remember the boiled frog!

 And, with regard to example (b) above – nylon.
 Nylon will not bounce back from being burned, or dropped into a vat of acid.
-And human beings will not bounce back from six days a week of sitting on their arses in front of computer screens; and/or eating junk food on a frequent basis; and/or getting insufficient sleep on a frequent basis!
+And human beings will not bounce back from six days a week of sitting on their arses in front of computer screens; and/or eating junk food on a frequent or regular basis; and/or getting insufficient sleep on a regular or frequent basis!
 Those kinds of lifestyle factors will wreck their health and happiness.

 Number 3: Ping Fu is wrong to assert that “…your ability to thrive depends, in the end, on your attitude to your life circumstances”.
 This is an expression of the kind of Extreme Stoical philosophy of life which asserts that “people are not upset by what happens to them, but rather by the attitude they adopt towards what happens to them”.
 I will show in a later chapter of this book – where I critique extreme Stoicism – that this is a baseless claim.
 People are upset by what happens to them; and your ability to thrive depends, ultimately, on how well rested you are, on a regular basis; how well-nourished you are by a healthy diet; how well your body is exercised; and how well connected you are to other people; in addition to your attitude towards what happens to you; and so on.
 It is not all in the mind; and it is not all about attitude.
 Attitude is important, but so also is the health of the body.